-In the World Bank's Ease of Doing Business survey for 2018, Kazakhstan achieved a rank of 36th out of the 190 countries surveyed.
-The country did particularly well in categories such as protecting minority investors (1st) and enforcing contracts (6th), but ranked poorly in trading across borders (123rd).
+In the World Bank's Ease of Doing Business Survey for 2020, Kazakhstan achieved a rank of 25th out of the 190 countries surveyed.
+The country did particularly well in categories such as enforcing contracts (4th) and protecting minority investors (7th), but fell short in ease of trading across borders (105th).

 The most common complaint among expats doing business in Kazakhstan is the bureaucracy that seems to lurk around every corner.
 This is a legacy of the bygone Soviet era and is something that should be taken into account when planning business operations.

 Despite its lingering bureaucratic issues, Kazakhstan's economy is the largest in Central Asia and, as such, it is an excellent destination for those looking to do business.

 Russian is the language of business, although multinational corporations with offices in Kazakhstan may operate in another language such as English.

 It is best to dress in formal business attire as dressing too casually may be taken as an insult.

 Small gifts are acceptable in a business setting and are generally opened right away.